MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-05-05-syntactic-sugar.md

 ## AI chatbots and syntactic sugar

-AI researchers have found (see [On the biology of a Large Language Model][1] or [this explainer][2]) that LLMs form complex internal relationships between words and phrases.
+AI researchers have found that LLMs form complex internal relationships between words and phrases (see [On the biology of a Large Language Model][1] or [this explainer][2]).
 Although the internals of these models are yet to be fully understood, I can't help but think that the more code looks like natural language, the better the AI will be able to understand it.

 With the rise of [vibe-coding](https://en.wikipedia.org/wiki/Vibe_coding) and new tools popping up like mushrooms, good prompt writing (by the dev) and prompt adherence (by the AI) is becoming more and more important.
 I can see a future